Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/What_is_new.md

 Welcome to the new release of the Rainbow SDK for Node.JS.
 There are a number of significant updates in this version that we hope you will like, some of the key highlights include:

+### SDK for Node.JS 1.52 - February 2018

+---

+**3-Release SDK Breaking Changes**

+-   None.

+**API Breaking Changes**

+-   None.

+**API Changes**

+-   Add event fired when a channel is updated : rainbow_channelupdated

+**Others Changes**

+-   Improve the  XMPP reconnect process
+-   Fix error in HttpService get method
+-   Fix Messages list in conversation when SDK sent or received a message in it.
+Message is add to conversation when the server received it and send back a Receipt.
+-   Fix error return when an HttpService put or post failed
+-   Fix event listener life to avoid memoryleak
+-   Fix lastMessageText when retrieve history.
+-   Fix remove from in markAsReadMessage
+-   Fix logs
+-   Fix reconnection when network is lost or when the server reboot.
+-   Fix issue in HttpService when remote server is unavailable

 ### SDK for Node.JS 1.51 - January 2018

 ---